FabcanK6/FabcanK6/README.md

 ## 🌱 What I'm Currently Working On

-- Developing idiomatic experimentation libraries for streamlined analysis of large datasets using modern python stack; hatch, sphinx, polara
+- Developing idiomatic experimentation libraries for streamlined analysis of large datasets using modern python stack.
 - Exploring advanced machine learning models using Python and TensorFlow.
 - Exploring data visualization techniques with Tableau to create impactful presentations.
 - Engaging in clinical data research and health informatics projects.